-Fuzzy Logic: A Solution for Uncertainty
+Fuzzy Logic: A Paradigm Shift in Data Retrieval

-Fuzzy logic offers a powerful solution to this problem by providing a framework for reasoning about uncertainty and vagueness [1].
-Unlike classical logic that deals with binary true/false values, fuzzy logic allows for degrees of truth.
-This makes it particularly well-suited for handling ambiguous or imprecise information.
+Fuzzy logic emerges as a powerful paradigm to address these challenges, offering a sophisticated framework for reasoning about uncertainty and vagueness [1].
+Unlike classical boolean logic, which operates on binary true/false values, fuzzy logic introduces the concept of degrees of truth.
+This nuanced approach allows for a more flexible and realistic handling of data, particularly when dealing with ambiguous or imprecise information-a common scenario in pharmaceutical data management.